Piedmont High School (California)

 Piedmont High School is a public high school located in Piedmont, California, United States, and is one of two high schools in the Piedmont Unified School District.

-Designed by architect W.H.
-Weeks, the school was built in 1921 in a neoclassical design, part of the same plan that built the Piedmont city's Exedra.
+Designed by architect W. H. Weeks, the school was built in 1921 in a neoclassical design, part of the same plan that built the Piedmont city's Exedra.

 Background

-Piedmont High School offers school for children aged ninth through twelfth grade and is particularly popular for families with school-aged children looking to move somewhere to improve their schooling prospects.
+Piedmont High School offers school for children aged ninth through twelfth grade.
 Piedmont's colors are purple and white (representing the Scottish thistle), and its mascot, the Highlander, reflects the school's Scottish heritage.

 A bond for the creation of Piedmont High School was passed in 1920, and the school was built in 1921.

 History

 Funded by a bond passed by voters in 1920, the Piedmont Unified School District opened the city's first high school in September 1922.

 Piedmont High was the last school in California to resist pressure from the state to stop enforcing a provision in their dress code which required students wear a uniform.